Nepal Travel Information

 Local time is GMT +5.

 Electrical current is 220 volts, 50Hz.
 Round two and three-pin plugs are used.

 Nepali is the official language.
 English is spoken in all major tourist areas.

-Restaurants and hotels may add 10 percent to bills in which case no further tip is required; otherwise a 10 percent tip is customary in places that cater to tourists.
+Restaurants and hotels may add 10 percent to bills, in which case no further tip is required.
+Otherwise, a 10 percent tip is customary in places that cater to tourists.
 It is customary to tip guides and porters on treks.
-Elsewhere it is not customary to tip, but gratuities are always appreciated.
+Elsewhere, gratuities are not expected but always appreciated.

 Become our Nepal Travel Expert

 We are looking for contributors for our Nepal travel guide.
 If you are a local, a regular traveller to Nepal or a travel professional with time to contribute and answer occasional forum questions, please contact us.